jssteinberg/some-makeup/src/routes/style/index.md

 @import "makeup-style/src/deform.css";
 ```

-*When you're doing a full makeover, do it intuitively.* An improvement of the CSS developer experience, and buttons and inputs (and inputs that looks like buttons) are restyled across modern browsers by normalizing them.
-Buttons and inputs will most likely need some styling, but this makes consistent styling simpler.
+*Deform style---to form style---conveniently and intuitively.* Simple intuitive improvements of the CSS developer experience, plus all buttons and inputs are normalized across modern browsers so they can be consistently styled.

 <Details>
 <em slot="summary">Tips</em>